Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 This scatterplot shows no significant linear relationship between ATAC signal and distance to the TSS, the Pearson correlation is r = −0.001, p = 0.561.
 But visible in the plot is a spike in ATAC signal near TSS (0 bp), which rapidly decreases with distance.
 So despite there being no global linear relationship, there is a strong local increase in ATAC signal near TSS, indicating biological relevance.

-![Histogram: ATAC-signal vs TSS-distance](figures/Histogramm_mean_per_TSS_distance.png) This local increse in ATAC signal near TSS can be seen in this plot.
+![Histogram: ATAC-signal vs TSS-distance](figures/Histogramm_mean_per_TSS_distance.png) This local increase in ATAC signal near TSS can be seen in this plot.

 ### Are intronic enhancers different from enhancers outside the transcript.